 But the functions they have are outdated, to say the least.
-MailChimp doesn’t let you personalize, segment and share relevant content with your blog subscribers like ConvertKit.
+Free email marketing software often doesn’t let you personalize, segment, and share relevant content with your blog subscribers like ConvertKit.

 MailerLite and ActiveCampaign are solid options…

-But both are “heavy” when it comes to actually using the platform — there’s a lot to open, close and wait on as you work your email magic.
+But both are “heavy” when it comes to actually use the platform — there’s a lot to open, close, and wait on as you work your email magic.
 If you have the patience for it, don’t let me stop you.